 For more than four centuries, Plymouth’s strategic position has made it Britain’s last port of call for ships set to cross the Atlantic Ocean, or to sail around the globe.
 As English colonies spread and the British Empire grew, the world seemed to shrink.
-The story of Sir Francis Drake, the first Englishman to circumnavigate the world, is echoed by that of Sir Francis Chichester, the first to sail solo around the world almost 400 years later.
-Drake’s journey took almost three years; Chichester’s, nine months and a day.
-In 100 Journeys you can see an original charter granted to Drake by Queen Elizabeth I, and a replica of the sword used to knight both Drake and Chichester.
+Sir Francis Drake was the first Englishman to circumnavigate the world.
+His journey took almost three year and you can see an original charter granted to him by Queen Elizabeth I in the gallery.

-The darker stories of colonialism, slavery, the work of missionaries and forced emigration also feature.
+The darker stories of colonialism, slavery, the work of missionaries and forced emigration feature.
 Drake accompanied his cousin, Sir John Hawkins, on England’s first Trans-Atlantic slaving voyages.
 It is shocking, now, to see an enslaved African man featured in Hawkins’ coat-of-arms.
 England’s first American colonies, most famously those founded by Sir Walter Raleigh and by the Mayflower emigrants, laid the foundation for Europe’s North American colonies, displacing its original inhabitants.
-100 Journeys features letters written by Raleigh, and archival material from Plymouth’s anti-slavery movement.
+100 Journeys features archival material from Plymouth’s anti-slavery movement.

 Seemingly innocent journeys of scientific discovery were steps on the road towards our globalised world.
-On display you will see an original page from Captain James Cook’s log-book in his own handwriting, together with stunning original maps and charts from the explorations of Cook, Charles Darwin and Scott of the Antarctic, on loan from the UK Hydrographic Office.
-An interactive touchscreen lets you flick through Cook’s incredible journals from our Cottonian Collection.
+On display you will see a copy of a page from Captain James Cook’s log-book, together with early maps and charts from the explorations of Cook, Charles Darwin and Scott of the Antarctic, on loan from the UK Hydrographic Office.
+An interactive touchscreen lets you flick through Cook’s journals from our Cottonian Collection.